Cairi-S/Welcome-Foolish-Mortals/README.md

 - When creating the dashboard the text continued to scroll despite position being fixed.
 Solved - changed the calc value on the section element which caused content to remain stationary.

-- Linking audio files to buttons.
-Solved - Moved where the audio i taken from html to JavaScript variables.
+- Linking audio files to buttons - originally JavaScript was not playing the html sourced audio on button clicks.
+Solved - Moved where the audio is taken from index.html to JavaScript variables.

+- Audio was not playing consistently for repeated notes, e.g. if the sequence was 1, 1, 1 the audio would only trigger play, mute, play.
+Solved - shortened the length of the audio to allow for retrigger time between notes.

+- Reset button was causing a new sequence to trigger on to of the existing sequence.
+Solved - On reset button click all sequences are reset and the player must manually restart the game by hitting the start button.

 ### Deployment ###